'Time to stop giving sacrifices, hold govt accountable,' Maryam says at Lahore convention

 Sunday Mar 21, 2021

-PML-N Vice President Maryam Nawaz on Sunday declared that it is "now time to stop giving sacrifices and to hold the government accountable".
+PML-N Vice President Maryam Nawaz on Sunday declared that it is "now time to stop giving sacrifices and demand accountability" from the government.

-During a youth convention in Lahore, she also said that anyone who "speaks against Nawaz Sharif will be silenced", without revealing who the remarks were pointed at.
+During a youth convention in Lahore, she also said that "anyone who speaks against Nawaz Sharif will have their tongues ripped out", without revealing who the remarks were pointed at.

 "[Nawaz Sharif] was removed in 2017 on false allegations," she claimed.